Scotland’s West Coast walks

 Day 5 – With our last day it’s often hard to decide where to go.
 We could opt to try the Ballachulish horseshoe, head into the Mamores or an easier day on Buaichille Etive Beag.
 There certainly isn’t a shortage of options and like all days we match the route to the weather and the groups desires.

-A full kit list with recommendations as to what works best for Lake District walks is contained in the Joining Instructions.
+A full kit list with recommendations as to what works best for West Coast Walks is contained in the Joining Instructions.
 These also contain a host of helpful tips and links to articles and videos to help you get the most out of the adventure.

 We can provide maps and a compass, please just let us know if you require this.